fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/multi-journal-entries.md

 1. Adjust exchange rates manually if needed
 1. Use the "Auto-adjust FX rate" feature to balance entries with minimal differences due to exchange rates

-## Viewing and managing Multi Journal entries
+## Viewing and Managing Multi Journal Entries

 After creating Multi Journal entries: